 The Supplier shall comply with all current safety, health, welfare, fire and transport legislation and regulations pertaining to moves.

-Pre moves and site attendance must be carried out by the Supplier in conjunction with the Suppliers’ policies pertaining to safe access routes and personal protective equipment (“PPE”).
+Pre moves and site attendance must be carried out by the Supplier in conjunction with the Supplier’s policies pertaining to safe access routes and personal protective equipment (“PPE”).
 This may involve a health and safety induction for employees before the first move and would be expected to wear their organisation’s ID.

 The Supplier shall provide a project specific Health & Safety plan comprising risk assessment, hazard identification, method statements and risk mitigation methods that are specific to the project.
 The plan should also address peripheral issues related to the public and on-site personnel other than the Suppliers own.